Ireland

+Name

+The names Ireland and Éire both derive from Old Irish Ériu, which in turn comes from Proto-Celtic ɸīweriyū meaning "fertile soil".
+The Classical Latin name for the island of Ireland, Ivernia, also comes from this same root, and it remains a popular, poetic synonym for the island (usually respelt "Hibernia", under the influence of hibernum, the Latin word for "winter").

 History

 Prehistoric Ireland

 During the last glacial period, and until about 16,000 BC, much of Ireland was periodically covered in ice.
-The relative sea level was less than 50m lower resulting in an ice bridge (but not a land bridge) forming between Ireland and Great Britain.
+The relative sea level was less than 50 m lower resulting in an ice bridge (but not a land bridge) forming between Ireland and Great Britain.
 By 14,000 BC this ice bridge existed only between Northern Ireland and Scotland and by 12,000 BC Ireland was completely separated from Great Britain.
-Later, around 6100 BC, Great Britain became separated from continental Europe.
+Later, around 6,100 BC, Great Britain became separated from continental Europe.
 Until recently, the earliest evidence of human activity in Ireland was dated at 12,500 years ago, demonstrated by a butchered bear bone found in a cave in County Clare.
-Since 2021, the earliest evidence of human activity in Ireland is dated to 33,000 years ago.
+In 2021, a reindeer bone with chop marks, which had been found in Castlepook Cave near Doneraile, County Cork in the early twentieth century during Richard J. Ussher's excavations, was dated to 33,000 years ago by Dr Ruth Carden a paleozoologist from the School of Archaeology in University College Dublin, pushing back the earliest signs of human activity by 20,000 years.

-By about 8000 BC, more sustained occupation of the island has been shown, with evidence for Mesolithic communities around the island.
+By about 8,000 BC, more sustained occupation of the island has been shown, with evidence for Mesolithic communities around the island.